jedubois/InternalDocumentation/Agendas/DASA-Agenda-2015-05-20.md

 Minutes:

-*
+* Will be done before the end of July.

-Completed / Agreed: ✔ / ✘
+Completed / Agreed: ✔

 --------------------------------------------------------------------------------